puetzp/pullconf/documentation/src/configuration/triggers.md

 When multiple resources are configured to trigger the same [execute](resources/execute.md) resource, the latter is applied only once, after each of those resources have run to completion.

-Since only [execute](resources/execute.md) resources can be triggered, the `trigger` meta-parameter accepts only references to [execute](resources/execute.md) resources.
+Since only [execute](resources/execute.md) resources can be triggered, the `triggers` meta-parameter accepts only references to [execute](resources/execute.md) resources.

 ## Example